AdriMark/markcraft/map.md

   <img src="/assets/images/markcraft_map.webp" alt="An image of the MarkCraft world map.
 The map shows all the different biomes around the world spawn, aswell as the very colorful town itself.
 Zooming in reveals all the seperate roads and building in the town." class="zoom-map" />
 </div>

+---

 # In-game Screenshots

 Below are some screenshots taken of the world!
-You can find even more by checking out player's personal build pages.\ These pictures were taken on a Java port of the world, using Complementary shaders.
+You can find even more by checking out player's personal build pages.
+These pictures were taken on a Java port of the world, using Complementary shaders.

 <div class="build-gallery">